suparnobanerjee/practice-projects/README.md

 - C++, Python, JavaScript, React, NextJS
 - Data Structures and Algorithms
-- AI/ML with primary focus on NLP and LLMs
+- AI/ML with primary focus on NLP and RL
 - Web3, Blockchain